ffedox/alicefedotova/content/publication/paper-media-mutations/index.md

 slides: ""
 ---

-### 5. Toward the Automatic Identification of Isotopies
+# 5. Toward the Automatic Identification of Isotopies

+**Alice Fedotova**
+Department of Interpreting and Translation
+University of Bologna

+**Alberto Barrón-Cedeño**
+Department of Interpreting and Translation
+University of Bologna

 ## Abstract